pandas-dev/pandas/doc/source/missing_data.rst

 If you have scipy_ installed, you can set pass the name of a 1-d interpolation routine to ``method``.
 You'll want to consult the full scipy interpolation documentation_ and reference guide_ for details.
 The appropriate interpolation method will depend on the type of data you are working with.

-For example, if you are dealing with a time series that is growing at an increasing rate, ``method='quadratic'`` may be appropriate.
-If you have values approximating a cumulative distribution function, then ``method='pchip'`` should work well.
+* If you are dealing with a time series that is growing at an increasing rate, ``method='quadratic'`` may be appropriate.
+* If you have values approximating a cumulative distribution function, then ``method='pchip'`` should work well.
+* To fill missing values with goal of smooth plotting, use ``method='akima'``.

 .. warning::